Distributing a Jenkins Build

 Set Up the Node on the Jenkins Controller

 Log in to the Jenkins controller web interface using http://<PUBLIC_IP_OF_JENKINS_CONTROLLER>:8080.
-You will be prompted to enter the initial Jenkins admin password.
-On the Jenkins controller, to show the initial Jenkins admin password, type:
+On the Jenkins controller, type:

-On the Jenkins dashboard, go to Manage Jenkins and select Manage Nodes and Clouds.
+On the Jenkins dashboard, go to Manage Jenkins and select Nodes.

 On this page, click New Node, and then choose the Node name as worker1.
 Select Permanent Agent, and then click Create.